-The NCAA does not allow complimentary tickets to its championships; however, the NCAA will permit the purchase of tickets to use for championship promotional efforts.
+The NCAA does not allow complimentary tickets to its championships.
+However, the NCAA will permit the purchase of tickets to use for championship promotional efforts.
 All ticket promotions must be approved in advance by the NCAA.
-Additional details regarding the use of promotional tickets may be found in the Guidelines for Promotional Trade Tickets.

 3. Control of Ticket Sales.
 The NCAA shall control all ticket sales for the championship, assigning specific duties to the LOC/host and competition venue as needed.
 The LOC/host and competition venue shall cooperate fully with the NCAA's official ticketing vendors and/or ticketing partners (e.g., primary ticket sales system provider, official ticket and hospitality package provider, official ticket exchange).
 The NCAA shall not be responsible for securing an exemption to any exclusive contracts the LOC/host, competition venue or surrounding areas/facilities might have, nor will the NCAA be responsible for any buyout or other means necessary to secure such an exemption.